Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.6-Summary-&-Clean-up/_index.md

 ---
-title: "5.6.
-Summary & Clean up"
+title: "Summary & Clean up"
 weight: 56
 ---

-# Summary & Clean up

-This final section summarizes what you have built and provides guidance on cleaning up AWS resources to avoid unexpected costs.

----

-## 5.6.1 What You Built
+## 5.6.1 Summary

 By completing the workshop and the LAB0–LAB5 exercises, you assembled a full **Clickstream Analytics Platform**: